 Don’t Count Out the Supporting Characters, Though

 Despite the focus being on the lead characters, supporting characters from each show will still appear.
-David Ramsey (who plays Arrow’s Diggle) is rumoured to have a particularly exciting moment.
+David Ramsey (who plays Arrow’s Diggle) makes appearances in all episodes.
 Emily Bett Rickards (Arrow’s Felicity) teased to TV Guide that the post-prison tension between Olicity will factor into the plot: “Felicity is very shocked as a character [in the crossover], and also, [she] and Oliver weren't necessarily in the best spot — they're not in the best part of their relationship in this season, so that played into where they sort of lie when all things go to sh*t."
 Meanwhile, Supergirl’s Mehcad Brooks (James) and Jesse Rath (Brainiac), and The Flash’s John Wesley Shipp (Henry Allen) and Carlos Valdes (Cisco) were among the supporting cast members spotted filming.

 The Post-Credit Teaser

 In a clip that is airing as a tag at the end of the Supergirl, The Flash and Arrow episodes the week before the crossover, we see The Monitor (LaMonica Garrett) on a ravaged Earth-90, where the charred ground is littered with the corpses of Firestorm, Captain Cold, Green Arrow (the Smallville version), Stargirl and more.
 An injured Flash (John Wesley Shipp) asks "Why are you doing this?" to which The Monitor replies, "You did this to yourself, and now all of you will perish."
+This seems to lead into next year's crossover, "Crisis on Infinite Earths".
 Amell told EW.
 "The whole essence of the crossover is that there is a giant threat coming.
 What you have is a character called the Monitor, who is basically testing universes to see which universe is going to best be able to withstand the incoming threat."

 The CW has released several photos from the three-night crossover.
 Check them out below to see all the identity-swapping madness that awaits, beginning Sunday, Dec.
 9, with The Flash at 8 p.m.
 ET.